 - Bilingual or multilingual.

-- Knowledge and experience working with diverse populations of undocumented and mixed immigration background students.
+- Minimum of three (3) years demonstrated extensive knowledge and experience working with diverse populations of undocumented and mixed immigration background students.

 - Prior experience in higher education.